shenweiliu/ngex-tooltip/README.md

    -  `arrowPosition`: the tooltip pointing arrow placement.
 The available values are 'center' and 'left'.
 The default value is 'center'.

- 5. Styles

- The style settings for the demo application are all in the tooltip-sample.css or in individual project's app.component.css.
+ 5. Styles: The style settings for the demo application are all in the tooltip-sample.css or in individual project's app.component.css.
 Feel free to modify styles for your use.